SecOpsPete/cybersecurity-tools/process-investigation-windows/README.md

 > 🧠 Once you've chosen a process, continue below to analyze it using PowerShell.

 ---

 ## 🧪 Lab Scenario

-Imagine you've noticed a process named `ai.exe` running on your system.
-You're unsure whether it's legitimate or potentially malicious.
-This lab walks you through the step-by-step triage process using native PowerShell tools.
+You've noticed a process named `Code.exe` running on your system.
+While it's likely tied to Visual Studio Code, it appears to be executing from the user-specific `%LocalAppData%` path.
+This lab will walk you through how to verify its legitimacy using native PowerShell tools.

-> **Note:** You can replace `ai` with any real process name you wish to investigate.
+> **Note:** You can replace `Code` with any real process name you wish to investigate.

 ---